Quantum Algorithm for the Fixed-Radius Neighbor Search: Introduction

 At the dawn of quantum computing, Grover's search algorithm~\cite{grover_fast_1996} showed one of the first example of a quantum algorithm that can run faster than any classical algorithm designed for the same task.
 While the computational complexity of a classical search is $\mathcal{O}(N)$, Grover's algorithm can do the search with only $\mathcal{O}(\sqrt{N})$ steps, thus offering a quadratic advantage.
 After its appearance in the literature, Grover's algorithm has been analyzed and modified several times to match more specific tasks and to tackle the inherited issues of the original algorithm.
 Among those, we mention the Fixed-point search (FPS) algorithms~\cite{grover_fixed-point_2005,mizel_critically_2009,yoder_fixed-point_2014}, thought to tackle the periodic increase and decrease in the success probability of the search, and the oblivious amplitude amplification algorithms(OAA)~\cite{berry_exponential_2014,yan_fixed-point_2022,zecchi_improved_2025} intended to overcome the issue of not knowing the target state in advance.
 We will discuss both approaches later in the main text.
 In more recent years, it has been shown how Grover's search algorithm and all of its many versions belong to the class of Quantum Singular-value Transform (QSVT) algorithms~\cite{gilyen_quantum_2019,martyn_grand_2021}, which reveals the principles behind the most widely used (and cited) quantum algorithms.

 In this work, we aim to find a solution to the FRANS problem by employing our own version of the oblivious-fixed-point amplification algorithm~\cite{mizel_critically_2009,yan_fixed-point_2022}, which is very adaptable to different initial states while being agnostic to the target state.
 The manuscript is structured as follows.
 In Section~\ref{sec:II} we introduce the problem and describe its difficulties when treated by a classical computer.
 In Section~\ref{sec:III} we describe the Grover's algorithm and its FPS and OAA versions.
 In Section~\ref{sec:IV} we describe our quantum FRANS algorithm and we highlight the similarities and differences with the previous algorithms.
 Hence, we explicitly show the quantum circuit and the gate decomposition of the various operations, analyzing the computational complexity and the gate complexity.
-In Section~\ref{sec:V} we introduce the bit-flip and the measurement errors in our simulation, calculating the threshold for the amount of noise required to preserve the quantum advantage of the algorithm, without introducing particular error correction schemes.
+Furthermore, we propose a stopping criterion based on Bayesian's posterior probability.
+In Section~\ref{subsec: numerical tests} we perform numerical test to verify the goodness of our stopping criterion.
+In Section~\ref{sec:V} we introduce the bit-flip and the readout measurement errors in our simulation, calculating the threshold for the amount of noise required to preserve the quantum advantage of the algorithm, without introducing particular error correction schemes.
 Finally, we draw the outlooks and the conclusions of our work in Section~\ref{sec:VI}.